 If a work is out-of-copyright, I have invariably supplied MIDI and MP3 files.
 Files I prepared at the start of this project also included Sibelius Scorch files, and those more recent include Avid Scorch and Music XML files.

-None of the restrictions above apply to use of files for music out-of-copyright.
-You may do anything you like with the files I provide for out-of-copyright music.
+No restrictions apply to use the of files for music which is out-of-copyright.
+You may do anything you like with the files.

 Copyright law is complicated, and I do not claim to understand all the ramifications, but if you have any further questions do contact me.